Farming Futures Expo

 - Commonwealth Bank

-This years Industry Dinner will be held on Friday, 28th of July at The ‘Stro, University of New England, from 6pm to 11pm.
+In 2018, the Industry Dinner will be held on Friday, 3rd of August at The ‘Stro, University of New England, from 6pm to 11pm.

 For more information or to register you or your schools’ interest, please contact our Schools Program Coordinators Mel Chapman (0408 816 550) or Laura Bignell (0467 092 185) or email us at firstname.lastname@example.org